In this guide, we take a look at how to diagnose Mercedes-Benz cars yourself.

 This guide's instructions apply to M112, M113, M272, and M273 engines found on many models, including C, E, S, CLK, ML, GL, SLK, CLS, G, R class, etc.

 - No heat from the A/C vents

-- Temperature gauge goes to high in traffic
+- The temperature gauge goes too high in traffic.

 - Squeaking Noise